 It is a relief when your divorce case finally ends.
 But for many people, the battle continues long past the final judgment.
 Orders for spousal or child support can keep the parties’ financial situations entangled for years, providing ample opportunity for disputes.
-At The Henry Firm in Overland Park, Kansas, we understand the urgency parties face when dealing with enforcing or modifying a support order.
+At The Henry Firm, P.A., with offices in Overland Park, Kansas, we understand the urgency parties face when dealing with enforcing or modifying a support order.
 Whether representing the paying or recipient party, we handle these matters promptly and with sensitivity to the client’s needs and concerns.

 Many factors are considered when setting spousal support amounts in a divorce, including the length of the marriage, the ability of the parties to work and the assets of each party.
 When those factors change — such as through a loss of employment — our attorneys can assist in seeking to have the court modify the support obligation.

 Support can be adjusted downward at any point, and may also be increased if there is proof of need.
 But increases in spousal support can happen only with the payer’s consent.
 The changes can be retroactive to as early as one month after the motion to modify was filed — so delays in getting a hearing date or negotiating with the other side may not mean lost support.